 Furthermore, ICTs should not be standalone development outcomes.
 However, they can undoubtedly be development outputs that, combined with others, contribute to reaching specific development goals.
 Indeed, ICTs cannot achieve much independently, especially in limited access and slow diffusion contexts.

-In this light, ICTs can impact any of the seven development outcomes generated by the action and interactions of SD’s three core pillars.
+In this light, ICTs can impact any of the seven development outcomes generated by the actions and interactions of SD’s three core pillars.
 Indeed, researchers should be aware that not all roads lead to SD.
 For example, ICTs can support green growth initiatives but will not automatically transform them into SD.
 Furthermore, nothing in ICTs’ nature suggests their deployment should be socially positive by default.
 Instead, their actual impact will be a function of how they are positioned within a given development context.

 ICTs and the Environment

 Three competing perspectives on how ICTs can impact the environment are available (Pan et al., 2022; Zhang & Wei, 2022).
 The first argues digital technologies help reduce emissions given their efficiency gain effects and global informational spread (Santarius et al., 2020).
 The second argues the opposite by poking more deeply into ICT-generated emissions (Zhao et al., 2022).
 While both tend to ignore SD and are somewhat static, the third piggy-backs on the Environmental Kuznets Curve (Özokcu & Özdemir, 2017), thus introducing a dynamic approach.
 Indeed, when first used at scale, ICTs exacerbate the issue.
-But, long term, they can play an essential role in reducing carbon footprints (Haldar & Sethi, 2022).
+But, in the long term, they can play an essential role in reducing carbon footprints (Haldar & Sethi, 2022).

 Fully grasping these seemingly antagonistic perspectives demands a closer examination of ICTs’ internal dynamics.